Vikash-0012/-SKWDI-135-TASKS/README.md

 # -SKWDI-135-TASKS
-Phase 1A task to create landing page and pricing table.
-Phase 1B task to create photo gallery and contact form.
+Phase 1A (i)Task to create landing page.(ii)Build a pricing table.
+Phase 1B (i)Task to create photo gallery.(ii)Develop a contact form.
+Phase 2 (i)Task to build a landing page with hero section using bootsrap.
+        (ii)Task to create a navbar with dropdown menu.